What’s new with Google Analytics 4? A guide for tour operators

 We highly recommend setting up your Google Analytics 4 account today so it can start tracking your data alongside your Universal Analytics account.

-This will allow you to compare the data collected between your Google Analytics 4 account and your Universal Analytics account and monitor for large discrepancies.
+This will allow you to compare the data collected between your GA4 account and your Universal Analytics account and monitor for large discrepancies.
 Ideally, the data should be pretty similar between the two.

 Starting early will give you time to ensure that your Google Analytics 4 account is set up correctly with your events tracking data accurately.
 This’ll ensure that when Google shuts down Universal Analytics in July 2023, you will already have an account you can confidently rely on.